 The global economic crisis has seen hotel rates fall by up to 10% in London.
 That means there are some great deals out there – you just need to find them.
 The type of deal you get depends on your preferences, so we’ve broken down some of the options:

 Theatre and Hotel packages

 Westendtheatre.com has negotiated rates with a range of hotels across London to combine with our great value theatre tickets.
 These packages make it easier than ever for you to see a show in London and stay in a comfortable hotel.
-See more information on booking our hotel and theatre packages here.
-Superbreaks also offers a range of hotel and theatre packages in London for all the major London shows.
+See more information on booking our hotel and theatre packages here for all the major London shows.

 Book a flight and hotel package

 There are savings to be made by booking a flight AND Hotel together.
 Flight agents have direct relationships with the airlines and hotels and often provide good value packages.
-Top flight and hotel agents include Expedia and Ebookers.
+Top flight and hotel agents include Ebookers and Discount Hotel Reservations.